RetroDECK/ES-DE/THEMES-DEV.md

 ## Property data types

 * NORMALIZED_PAIR - two decimal values delimited by a space, for example `0.25 0.5`
 * PATH - path to a resource.
-If the first character is a tilde (`~`) then it will be expanded to the user's home directory (`$HOME` for Linux, BSD Unix and macOS and `%HOMEPATH%` for Windows) unless overridden using the --home command line option.
+If the first character is a tilde (`~`) then it will be expanded to the user's home directory (`$HOME` for Linux and macOS and `%HOMEPATH%` for Windows) unless overridden using the --home command line option.
 If the first character is a dot (`.`) then the resource will be searched for relative to the location of the theme file, for example `./myfont.ttf` or `./../core/fonts/myfont.ttf`
 * BOOLEAN - `true`/`1` or `false`/`0`
 * COLOR - a hexadecimal RGB or RGBA color value consisting of 6 or 8 digits.
 If a 6 digit value is used then the alpha channel will be set to `FF` (completely opaque)
 * UNSIGNED_INTEGER - an unsigned integer value